Principle #6: Humans are a part of the Polar system. The Arctic has a rich cultural history and diversity of Indigenous Peoples.

 6B: Polar systems affect humans in a variety of ways.

 - 6B-1: Weather patterns – large dips in the jet stream can sweep cold air into lower latitudes where billions of people live.

-- 6B-2: Climate change- changes at the Poles affect people around the world through global ecosystem changes.
+- 6B-2: Climate change- air and ocean temperature changes at the Poles affect people around the world through global ecosystem changes.